WTIGER001/sfcmap/README.md

 - Not sure how we should delete map types or marker categories

 Got new shapes sort of working.
 Still need to:
-- Selection
 - Circle doesnt seem to work
-- Opacity is not correct...extract from the color
 - Add help labels
-- Delete
 - Labels